The Best 1440p Monitors (2024 Reviews)

 About The Monitor

 Most people find 27″ monitors to be the ideal size: not too big, not too small.
-Plus, the 1440p resolution complements it perfectly as you get a lot of screen space with sharp details and text while scaling is not necessary.
+Plus, the 1440p resolution complements it perfectly as you get a lot of screen space with sharp details and text while scaling is unnecessary.

 Image Quality

-Thanks to its IPS panel, you get accurate and rich colors covering the sRGB color space, as well as wide viewing angles and quick pixel response time speed.
+Thanks to its IPS panel, you get accurate and rich colors with a 123% sRGB color gamut volume, as well as wide viewing angles and quick pixel response time speed.

-The Acer SB272U Ebiip supports AMD FreeSync over both HDMI and DisplayPort with a 48-100Hz VRR range for tear-free gameplay, allowing you to use VRR with both AMD and NVIDIA GPUs for tear-free gameplay up to 100Hz.
+The KTC H27T13 supports AMD FreeSync over both HDMI and DisplayPort with a 48-100Hz VRR range for tear-free gameplay, allowing you to use VRR with both AMD and NVIDIA GPUs for tear-free gameplay up to 100Hz.

 Further, thanks to the wide VRR range, if your frame rate drops below 48, you still get tear-free performance thanks to LFC (Low Framerate Compensation, 47FPS = 94Hz).